alex2003-dev/CLI-application/README.md

-# CLI Task Tracker
+CLI Task Tracker

-A simple command-line Task Tracker built in Python.
+A simple command-line task interpreter written in Python.
-This project follows the requirements from https://roadmap.sh/projects/task-tracker.
+This project meets the requirements set out on the website https://roadmap.sh/projects/task-tracker.

-## Features
+The project uses a simple approach with classes.
+Each task has its own object, and all work with them is collected in a separate class.
+This keeps the code clear and makes it easier to add new features.

+Functions
-- Add a task
+Add task
-- Update a task
+Update task
-- Delete a task
+Delete task
-- Mark as in-progress
+Mark as ‘In progress’
-- Mark as done
+Mark as ‘Completed’
-- List all tasks or filter by status
+List all tasks or filter by status